Toric Sylvester forms: Sylvester forms and sparse resultants

-\begin{remark} Computing the determinant of a complex can be done using some techniques such as Cayley determinants; see \cite[Appendix A]{gkz1994}, but it is not very practical.
-However, Theorem \ref{resultantformula} yields new expressions of the sparse resultant as a ratio of two determinants if $\alpha \notin \Supp \oplus_{k,l,m} C(-\alpha_k-\alpha_l-\alpha_m)$; see \cite[Corollary 2.4]{cattani1997residuesresultants} for a combinatorial characterization of such case.
+\begin{remark} Computing the determinant of a complex can be done using some techniques such as Cayley determinants (see \cite[Appendix A]{gkz1994}), but it is not very practical.
+However, Theorem \ref{resultantformula} yields new expressions of the sparse resultant as a ratio of two determinants if $\alpha \notin \Supp \oplus_{k,l,m} C(-\alpha_k-\alpha_l-\alpha_m)$; see \cite[Corollary 2.4]{cattani1997residuesresultants} for a combinatorial characterization of such case. \end{remark}

-For Macaulay-type formulas of the form $\mathbb{M}_{\alpha}$, the Canny-Emiris formula gives a possible way to choose a nonzero minor; see \cite{cannyemiris93} for the formula and \cite{dandrea2020cannyemiris} for a proof and the non-vanishing of the minor using tropical deformations.
-It is an open problem to see whether the conditions on the proof of the Canny-Emiris formula \cite{dandrea2020cannyemiris} coincide with the Cayley determinant for such choice of a minor.
-In the case of hybrid elimination matrices $\mathbb{H}_{\alpha}$, the Canny-Emiris formula has only been explored in for $n = 2$ and $\alpha = \delta$; see \cite{emirisdandreabivariate}. \end{remark}
+We close this section with a comment and an example related to the well-known Canny-Emiris formula.
+For Macaulay-type \lb{matrices} of the form $\mathbb{M}_{\alpha}$, the Canny-Emiris formula gives a way to choose a nonzero minor {of maximal size}; see \cite{cannyemiris93} for the formula and \cite{dandrea2020cannyemiris} for a proof that this minor is nonzero.
+It remains an open problem to see whether the conditions \lb{in} the proof of the Canny-Emiris formula \cite{dandrea2020cannyemiris} coincide with the Cayley determinant for such a choice of a minor.
+In the case of hybrid elimination matrices $\mathbb{H}_{\alpha}$, a similar formula has been explored in \cite{emirisdandreabivariate} for $n = 2$ and $\alpha = \delta$.

-\begin{example} Let's consider the four matrices provided in Example \ref{example:h2}, which correspond to $\alpha \in \{ (4,2), (3,2), (3,1), (2,1)\}$.
+\begin{example} Let's consider the four matrices provided in Example \ref{example:h2}, which correspond to the cases $\alpha \in \{ (4,2), (3,2), (3,1), (2,1)\}$.
 The last three are square matrices while the first one is not.
 We have drawn the region $\Gamma$ in brown in Figure \ref{figure1}, in order to indicate the elements that provide a square matrix, as well as $\Gamma_{\Res}$, in green, for the acyclicity of the complex.
 For the Macaulay-type matrices, we can combinatorially describe a maximal minor of $\mathbb{M}_{(4,2)}$ using the Canny-Emiris formula; see \cite{cannyemiris93,dandrea2020cannyemiris}.
-The matrix $\mathbb{H}_{(3,2)}$ is square,
+The matrix $\mathbb{M}_{(3,2)}$ is square,

-and it might be obtained using a greedy approach to the same formula (see \cite{cannypedersen, checaemiris}), but as far as we know, there was no certificate of its existence as a resultant formula until now.
-The hybrid matrices for $\alpha = (3,1),(2,1)$ are square, but if they weren't, a procedure for choosing a minor is known for $n = 2$ and $\alpha = \delta = (3,1)$; see \cite{emirisdandreabivariate}.
+and it might be obtained using a greedy approach to the same formula (see \cite{cannypedersen, checaemiris}), \lb{but as far as we know, there was no known certificate of its existence as a resultant formula}.
+The hybrid matrices for $\alpha = (3,1),(2,1)$ are square. \lb{More generally, for non-square hybrid matrices, a procedure for choosing a minor is known when $n = 2$ and $\alpha = \delta$; see \cite{emirisdandreabivariate}.}

 \end{example}